kkinnear/zprint/README.md

 The formatting done by zprint is driven off of an options map.
 Zprint is built with an internal, default, options map.
-This internal options map is updated at the time that zprint is first called by examining the .zprintrc file, environment variables, and Java system properties.
+This internal options map is updated at the time that zprint is first called by examining the .zprintrc file.
 You can update this internal options map at any time by calling `set-options!` with a map containing the parts of the options map you with to alter.
 You can specify an options map on any individual zprint or czprint call, and it will only be used for the duration of that call.

 When altering zprint's configuration by using a .zprintrc file, calling `set-options!`, or specifying an options map on an individual call, the things that you specify in the options map replace the current values in the internal options map.
 Only the specific values you specify are changed -- you don't have to specify an entire sub-map when configuring zprint.
-When altering zprint's configuration using environment variables or Java system properties, you specify a single options map key path and value in each environment variable or Java system property.

 You can always see the current internal configuration of zprint by typing `(zprint nil :explain)` or `(czprint nil :explain)`.
 In addition, the `:explain` output will also show you how each element in the internal options map received its current value.
 Given the number of ways that zprint can be configured, `(zprint nil :explain)` can be very useful to sort out how a particular configuration element was configured with its current value.

 The options map has a few top level configuration options, but much of the configuration is grouped into sub-maps.
 The top level